Sino-Vietnamese War: Soviet inaction

 While the Soviet Union deployed naval vessels and supplied materiel to Vietnam, they felt that there was simply no way that they could directly support Vietnam against China; the distances were too great to be an effective ally, and any sort of reinforcements would have to cross territory controlled by China or U.S. allies.
 The only realistic option would be to restart the unresolved border conflict with China.
 Vietnam was important to Soviet policy but not enough for the Soviets to go to war over.
 When Moscow did not intervene, Beijing publicly proclaimed that the Soviet Union had broken its numerous promises to assist Vietnam.

 Another reason why Moscow did not intervene was because Beijing had promised both Moscow and Washington that the invasion was only a limited war, and that Chinese forces would withdraw after a short incursion.
 After moderation by the U.S., Moscow decided to adopt a "wait and see" approach to see if Beijing would actually limit their offense.
-Because Vietnam's anti-air capabilities were among the best in the world at the time and in order to reassure Moscow it was conducting a limited war, Deng Xiaoping ordered the Chinese navy and air force to remain out of the war; only limited support was provided by the air force.
+Because Vietnam's anti-air capabilities were among the best in the world at the time and in order to reassure Moscow it was conducting a limited war, Deng Xiaoping ordered the Chinese PLA navy and air force to remain out of the war; only limited support was provided by the air force.
 When Beijing kept its promise, Moscow did not retaliate.

+International reactions

+On 22 February 1979, Xinhua News Agency compiled the attitudes of various countries toward the Sino-Vietnamese War: